cognitivetech/ollama-ebook-summary/README.md

 - Detailed Walkthrough
 - Scripts and examples.

+***Note: While this was created using PrivateGPT, these same principles should apply to the use of LLM with any local application (though they each will likely expose different options for configuration).

 ## Intro

 When i began testing various LLM variants, `mistral-7b-instruct-v0.1.Q4_K_M` came as part of PrivateGPT's default setup.
 Here, I've preferred the Q8_0 variants.